Tenzin Ösel Hita

-For many years "Lama Ösel" was expected to succeed to leadership of the Foundation for the Preservation of the Mahayana Tradition (FPMT), the organization co-founded by Yeshe.
+For many years, Hita was expected to succeed to leadership of the Foundation for the Preservation of the Mahayana Tradition (FPMT), the organization co-founded by Yeshe.
 As a university student, "Oz" (as he came to be known) gradually distanced himself from the FPMT, and in 2009 made media statements indicating his intention to pursue a life independent of that organization.
-However, he remained a follower of Tibetan Buddhism and an FPMT supporter, joining that organization's board of trustees in 2010 (but no longer listed after 2018).
+However, he remained a follower of Tibetan Buddhism and an FPMT supporter, joining that organization's board of trustees in 2010.

 Biography

-Hita's parents, María Torres and Francisco Hita, had been students of Lama Yeshe, and the suggestion was raised soon after his birth that Hita might be Yeshe's tulku (reincarnation).
+Ösel's parents, María Torres and Francisco Hita, had been students of Lama Yeshe, and the suggestion was raised soon after his birth that Hita might be Yeshe's tulku (reincarnation).
 Fourteen months later, after certain traditional tests, the Dalai Lama formally recognized him as such.
-As a child "Lama Ösel" was heavily promoted by the FPMT, and made the subject of a book by Vicki Mackenzie, Reincarnation: The Boy Lama (Wisdom Publications, 1996).
+As a child Ösel was heavily promoted by the FPMT, and made the subject of a book by Vicki Mackenzie, Reincarnation: The Boy Lama (Wisdom Publications, 1996).
 He is the fifth of nine siblings.

 As a youth Hita studied traditional Tibetan subjects at Sera Monastery in southern India, and simultaneously received private tutoring in Western subjects.

 At age 18, Hita gave up his monastic robes and distanced himself from the FPMT in favor of a more secular lifestyle, for example performing at the 2007 Burning Man festival.
 He later attended St. Michaels University School, a private high school in Victoria, British Columbia.
 Once he passed his ASATs in Canada, he moved to Switzerland and studied western philosophy, human rights, French and art.
 After six months he decided to leave for Italy, ending up in Bologna working with Matteo Passigato, an experienced camera operator.
-There he spent another 6 months working different jobs related to cinema and TV.
+There he spent another six months working different jobs related to cinema and TV.

-Once he came back to Spain he decided to study film.
+Once he came back to Spain, he decided to study film.
 So at the age of 20 he spent two years at the NIC school in Madrid getting his director of cinema diploma.
-Then another year for director of photography.
+He then spent another year for director of photography diploma.
 After that he did a master for documentaries at EIMA which took one more year.
-In 2011, Osel is said to have joined the board of the FPMT although as of January 2019 he is not listed as a Director on the FPMT website, and there has not been any notification that he was expelled or had resigned from or otherwise left the FPMT Board of Directors.
+In 2011, Ösel is said to have joined the board of the FPMT although as of January 2019 he is not listed as a Director on the FPMT website, and there has not been any notification that he was expelled or had resigned from or otherwise left the FPMT Board of Directors.

-In December 2012 he released his film Being Your True Nature.
+In December 2012, Ösel released his film Being Your True Nature.